markwryan/TheTDDMob/README.md

 The main responsibilities of the driver will be to lead the mob and to write the actual code for the program.
 The driver will attempt to write the smallest amount of code possible to get the tests to pass.

 ### The Mob
-The mobs resposibility is to steer the driver in creating the best solution.
+The mobs responsibility is to steer the driver in creating the best solution.
 This is done by collaborating to write tests that would define the desired behavior of the program.

 ### Goals
 * Show how TDD and Mob programming can produce well written code